Home > On PM Motor > Exploring Permanent Magnet Motors: Concepts and Theoretical Analysis

 I. Comparison Between Permanent Magnet Motors and Induction Motors

-The key difference, between PM motors and induction motors lies in how the magnetic field’s generated.
-Induction motors rely on a rotating field produced by the stator windings to induce currents in the rotor, which then interacts with the stators field to generate driving force.
-A notable feature of induction motors is that there needs to be a speed difference between the rotor and the magnetic field to induce current making them suitable for use in combination with Variable Frequency Drives (VFDs), for speed control.
+The most fundamental difference, between PM motors and induction motors, concerns the method of magnetic field creation.
+Induction motors utilize a rotating field induced in the stator windings to induce currents within the rotor, which then interact with the stator field to create da driving force.
+One of the peculiar features of induction motors is that a velocity difference must be present between the rotor and the magnetic field to induce the current.
+Because of this fact, they work well when coupled with variable frequency drives to achieve a change in speed.

 II.
 Flux, Flux Linkage, and Magnetic Field

-When a magnetic field interacts with a material, such, as passing through a coil flux linkage occurs.
-This is calculated based on the number of turns in the winding and the magnetic flux often represented by the symbol ϕ to indicate the value of the flux, over time.
-The equation used to calculate flux linkage is λ = N × ϕ, where λ represents flux linkage N denotes the number of turns and ϕ signifies the flux.
+Flux linkage is an interaction of a magnetic field with a material, like passing through a coil.
+It depends on the number of turns in the winding and the magnetic flux, which is often represented by the symbol ϕ that shows the value of the flux with time.
+The formula for finding the flux linkage is λ = N × ϕ, where λ is the flux linkage, N is the number of turns, and ϕ is the flux.

-The magnetic field illustrates how magnetism moves within a conductors space.
-In magnet motors magnets are positioned on.
-Affixed to the rotors surface to generate the field.
+Magnetic field diagram showing how magnetism is moving around a conductor’s space.
+In magnet motors, magnets are placed attached to the surface of the rotor to create the field.

 Permanent Magnet Generators (PMGs) are increasingly favored in wind turbines for their remarkable advantages over traditional generators.